alankent/magento2devbox-skeleton/README.md

 Next, add a repository reference to all the directories containing packages (that is, all directories containing a `composer.json` file).
 You may use `*` in path wildcards to include multiple directories at a time.
 Make sure you use quotes to make sure the shell does not expand the wildcards.
+(The wildcard will match directories such as modules in `app/code/Magento/*` and themes in `app/design/MyVendor/*`.)

-    composer config repositories.myrepo path "../myrepo/app/*/myvendor/*"
+    composer config repositories.myrepo path "../myrepo/app/*/*/*"

+If developing a module, set the minimum stability to `dev` (and set it back to a stable level when going live).
+See the Composer documentation for more options.

+    composer config minimum-stability dev

 You can then add dependencies to any of the packages in the specified directories.
 Composer will create a symlink from under the `vendor/myvendor` directory to the appropriate git repository directory.

-    composer require myvendor/module-mymodule:*
+    composer require "myvendor/module-mymodule:*"

 Note that while Unison will not sync the symlink, if you specify the `shared/www` local directory as the "source code root" in PHP Storm, it will